 1. McDonald’s hamburgers don’t really rot.
 The burgers have very low moisture content, which basically leaves the meat dehydrated.
 It’s more like jerky than burger.

-2. McDonald’s Chicken McNuggets come in four shapes and they have names: the boot, the ball, the bone, and the bell.
+2. McDonald’s Chicken McNuggets come in four shapes and they all have names: the boot, the ball, the bone, and the bell.

 7. Burger King is called “Hungry Jack’s” in Australia.

-8. Wendy’s founder Dave Thomas went back to school to earn his GED in 1993 at the age of 61.
+8. Wendy’s founder Dave Thomas went back to school to earn his GED at the age of 61.
 He didn’t want people to see his success and feel inspired to drop out of high school.

 9. An Alabama law firm once sued Taco Bell, claiming that their meat mixture “does not meet the minimum requirements set by the U.S. Department of Agriculture to be labeled as ‘beef.’”
 (They later withdrew the lawsuit.)

 10. Taco Bell has attempted to open stores in Mexico two different times.
 Their food was labeled as “American Food.”